-Advocating for your premature baby in the NICU: your role
+Advocating for sick or premature babies in the NICU: your role

-In the NICU, the goal is for you to work together with the medical staff as a team looking after your baby.
-The nurses and doctors have expertise in the medical side of things.
-You have a special role in getting to know and advocating for your premature baby’s best interests.
+The nurses and doctors have expertise in the medical and nursing side of things.
+And you have a special role in getting to know and advocating for your baby’s best interests.

-When you advocate for your baby, she has a voice because you’re speaking for her.
-Here are some tips to help you speak up for your premature baby while keeping up a good relationship with the medical staff.
+When you advocate for your baby, they have a voice because you’re speaking for them.
+Here are some tips to help you speak up for your baby while keeping up a good relationship with hospital staff.

-1. Get to know your premature baby’s likes and dislikes
+1. Get to know your sick or premature baby’s likes and dislikes

-You might not be a medical expert, but you can get to know your baby very well and think about what he needs.
-It’s helpful to make notes for your baby’s team about what you’ve noticed and any questions you have.
+You might not be a medical expert, but you can get to know your sick or premature baby very well and think about what they need.
+It helps to make notes for your baby’s team about what you’ve noticed and any questions you have.

-Premature babies can sometimes have lots of ups and downs as they get healthier and stronger.
-If you learn more about your baby’s medical conditions, the technology that supports her, and the NICU’s nursing and medical routines, you’ll also know better when to speak up.
+Sick or premature babies can sometimes have many ups and downs as they get healthier and stronger.
+If you learn about your baby’s medical conditions, the technology that supports them, and the NICU’s nursing and medical routines, you’ll also know when to speak up.
 It’s a good idea to write notes so you can keep track of what’s happening each day.

 3. Ask for explanations you can understand

-It’s OK to ask your doctor or nurse to use everyday language.
+It’s OK to ask your doctor or nurse to use language you can understand.
 For example, you can say things like, ‘I don’t know what retinopathy of prematurity means.
 Can you explain that in simple language, please?
 What does it mean for my baby now and in the future?’

 4. Ask what your baby’s medical conditions and treatments will mean for the future

 You can ask your doctors or nurses about what might happen with your child’s development in the future.
 You can also ask about whether certain treatments are likely to have bad side effects.
-Or if you know your baby is going to be born early, you can ask the hospital staff what’s likely to happen and talk to them about treatment options before your baby is born.
+Or if you know your baby is going to be born early or have health problems, you can ask the hospital staff what’s likely to happen and talk to them about treatment options before your baby is born.

 It’s OK to say that you want the staff to be open and honest.
 And it’s a good idea to make regular times to meet with your baby’s doctor or nurse, even if this needs to be by phone.